TheSystemGuy1337/WhoNeedsThis/README.md

-# WhoNeedsThis
+# WhoNeedsThis, the most stupid GitHub repo in existance.
-Freaking three liner* with no purpse but to display "Who Needs This"
+Freaking three liner* with no meaning and no use other to display "Who Needs This"

+Created >5 seconds because batch is easy.

-Pertty Stupid if you ask me, as BATCH is the new BASIC*
+Pertty retarded if you ask me, as BATCH is the new BASIC

-Also, the README is a lie*

-*Three liner in Executeable code, spaces are not not counted
+*Three liner in Executeable code, spaces are not not counted.
+I swear, one liners from Arnald Schwarzenegger was better than this!

-2 *The Readme is kind of a lie, the *'s make up for that

-3 *By new BASIC i mean BATCH is easyer to get into than BASIC, making it the new BASIC.